lwshome/boozang-fo/index.md

   : When highlighted yellow it means the DOM matching policy found several items matching the description.
 This does not mean it will fail, but that either the source code or the the DOM selection policy should be updated for optimum results.

 Action Index
- : The index number of the action
+ : The index number of the action.
+Tip: User can double click on it to extend/collpse.
+In editting model, user can drag/drop to re-order actions in it.

 Action Type
- : The Action Type icon
+ : The Action Type icon.
+User can click on it to change action type.

 Select
  : An Action selector.
 Un-check to skip action execution.